Police operations in the 2022 Brazilian general election: Execution

 In all, there were 272 operations carried out in the northeast, 49.5% of all actions for the day.
 While in the Southeastern region, the most populated and with the largest highway network, only 51 actions took place, 9.4% of the total.
 The number of approaches registered in the second round was 70% higher than in the first.

+Aftermath

+On November 9, Silvinei Vasques and Justice Minister Anderson Torres were summoned to the Chamber of Deputies to provide clarification at the request of federal deputy Ivan Valente (PSOL-SP), and the next day Silvinei started being investigated by the Federal Police (PF) at the request of the Federal Public Ministry for his actions in the elections.

+Silvinei was arrested on 10 August 2023.